hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 ## Create a Module Version

+`POST /organizations/:organization_name/registry/modules/:registry_name/:namespace/:name/:provider/versions`

+**Deprecated**
 `POST /registry-modules/:organization_name/:name/:provider/versions`

 Parameter            | Description
 ---------------------|------------
 `:organization_name` | The name of the organization to create a module in.
 The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.
+`:registry_name`     | The name of the registry to create a module in.
+This must be the value "private".
+`:namespace`         | The name of the namespace to create a module in.
+This must be the same as the "organization_name" parameter.
 `:name`              | The name of the module for which the version is being created.
 `:provider`          | The name of the provider for which the version is being created.